 - Safety and Health Topics

-Naturally-occurring EVD outbreaks are believed to start with contact with infected wildlife (alive or dead), and then spread from person to person through direct contact with body fluids such as, but not limited to, blood, urine, sweat, semen, breast milk, vomit, and feces.
-The infection can be spread when open cuts, scrapes, or mucous membranes (e.g., lining of mouth, eyes, or nose) come into direct contact with infectious blood or body fluids.
+Naturally-occurring Ebola virus disease (EVD) outbreaks are believed to start with contact with infected wildlife (alive or dead), and then spread from person to person through direct contact with body fluids such as, but not limited to, blood, urine, sweat, semen, breast milk, vomit, and feces.
+The infection can be spread when open cuts, scrapes, other non-intact skin, or mucous membranes (e.g., lining of mouth, eyes, or nose) come into contact with infectious blood or body fluids.

 EVD is not generally spread through casual contact.
 The risk of infection with Ebola virus is minimal if you have not been in close contact with the body fluids of someone sick with or recently deceased from EVD.
 You can also get EVD by eating or butchering meat (e.g., bush meat) from an animal infected with Ebola virus.

 Individuals exposed while living, working, or traveling in areas experiencing an ongoing outbreak or where EVD is endemic (i.e., found regularly) could develop symptoms up to three weeks after exposure.
 However, EVD is believed to be contagious only once an individual begins to show symptoms.